-Look, Listen, Do: This tour is designed to introduce younger students to Native American history in an exciting and fun way.
-Our Look, Listen, Do tour includes an interactive story time, a mini tour of our museum site and an engaging game of Native American Sign Language BINGO (complete with prizes) perfect for early learners.
-1 hour, grades pre-K-2, $4 per student
+- Look, Listen, Do: This tour is designed to introduce students to Native American history in an exciting and fun way.
+The program includes a tour of our museum site and an engaging game of Native American Animal Sign Language BINGO (complete with prizes).

 - Shavano Explorer: The Shavano Valley is one of the most picturesque and important rock art sites in western Colorado.
 The site was significant to both Archaic and Ute peoples.
 Discover possible meanings behind the rock art and learn how we preserve the site for future generations.
 A museum tour can be added for an additional $3.
 Participants must dress for the weather of Shavano Valley.
 Bring water, a sun hat, sunscreen, and extra layers.
 Sturdy shoes or boots are necessary for the rough trail and steep slopes.